factorhouse/slipway/README.md

                             :replace-exclude-ciphers?   "if true will replace existing exclude-ciphers, otherwise will add them"
                             :security-provider          "the security provider name"
                             :client-auth                "either :need or :want to set the corresponding need/wantClientAuth field"
-                            :ssl-context                "a concrete pre-configured SslContext"}
+                            :ssl-context                "a concrete pre-configured SslContext"
+                            :sni-required?              "true if a SNI certificate is required, default false" :sni-host-check?            "true if the SNI Host name must match, default false"}

   #:slipway.connector.http{:host            "the network interface this connector binds to as an IP address or a hostname.
 If null or 0.0.0.0, then bind to all interfaces.
 Default null/all interfaces."
                            :port            "port this connector listens on.
-If set the 0 a random port is assigned which may be obtained with getLocalPort()"
+If set to 0 a random port is assigned which may be obtained with getLocalPort(), default 80"
                            :idle-timeout    "max idle time for a connection, roughly translates to the Socket.setSoTimeout.
-Default 180000."
+Default 200000 ms"
                            :http-forwarded? "if true, add the ForwardRequestCustomizer.
 See Jetty Forward HTTP docs" :proxy-protocol? "if true, add the ProxyConnectionFactory.
 See Jetty Proxy Protocol docs" :http-config     "a concrete HttpConfiguration object to replace the default config entirely" :configurator    "a fn taking the final connector as argument, allowing further configuration"}

+  #:slipway.authz{:realm               "the Jetty authentication realm"
-  #:slipway.authz{:login-service       "pluggable Jetty LoginService identifier, 'jaas' and 'hash' supported by default"
-                  :authenticator       "a concrete Jetty Authenticator (e.g. FormAuthenticator or BasicAuthenticator)" :constraint-mappings "a list of concrete Jetty ConstraintMapping" :realm               "the JAAS realm to use with jaas or hash authentication" :hash-user-file      "the path to a Jetty Hash User File"}
+                  :hash-user-file      "the path to a Jetty Hash User File" :login-service       "pluggable Jetty LoginService identifier, 'jaas' and 'hash' supported by default" :authenticator       "a concrete Jetty Authenticator (e.g. FormAuthenticator or BasicAuthenticator)" :constraint-mappings "a list of concrete Jetty ConstraintMapping"}

-  #:slipway.session{:secure-request-only?  "set the secure flag on session cookies"
+  #:slipway.session{:secure-request-only?  "set the secure flag on session cookies (default true)"
-                    :http-only?            "set the http-only flag on session cookies" :same-site             "set session cookie same-site policy to :none, :lax, or :strict" :max-inactive-interval "max session idle time (in s)" :tracking-modes        "a set (colloection) of #{:cookie, :ssl, or :url}" :cookie-name           "the name of the session cookie" :session-id-manager    "the meta manager used for cross context session management"
+                    :http-only?            "set the http-only flag on session cookies (default true)" :same-site             "set session cookie same-site policy to :none, :lax, or :strict (default :strict)" :max-inactive-interval "max session idle time (in s, default -1)" :tracking-modes        "a set (colloection) of #{:cookie, :ssl, or :url}" :cookie-name           "the name of the session cookie" :session-id-manager    "the meta manager used for cross context session management"